Landlords and tenants: the government measures to support landlords and tenants during the coronavirus crisis.

 Private or social accommodation

-- Landlords will not be able to start proceedings to evict tenants for at least a three-month period during the current emergency.
+- Landlords will not be able to start proceedings to evict tenants for at least a five-month period during the current emergency (extended from 3 months on 5/6/2020).

-- Landlords whose tenants are experiencing financial difficulties due to coronavirus will receive a three-month mortgage payment holiday.
+- Landlords whose tenants are experiencing financial difficulties due to Coronavirus will receive a six-month mortgage payment holiday (extended from 3 months on 5/6/2020).

 - At the end of this period, landlords and tenants will be expected to work together to establish an affordable repayment plan, taking into account tenants’ individual circumstances.

-- The Coronavirus Bill provides that no business will be forced out of their premises if they miss a rent payment in the next three months.
+- The Coronavirus Bill provides that no business will be forced out of their premises if they miss a rent payment in the next five months.

 - All commercial tenants in England, Wales and Northern Ireland are eligible.